Cysts can develop anywhere on the body, some may be microscopically small and others very large.

-- An ovarian cyst is a buildup of fluid within an ovary surrounded by a thin "shell".
+- An ovarian cyst is a buildup of fluid within an ovary surrounded by a thin "shell."

-- Ovarian cysts are usually benign (harmless).
+- Ovarian cysts are usually harmless.

-- There are two main types of ovarian cysts: functional ovarian cysts and pathological cysts.
+- There are 2 main types of ovarian cysts: functional ovarian cysts and pathological cysts.

 - In most ovarian cyst cases, they will cause no signs or symptoms.

 A cyst can develop anywhere in the body and may vary in size - some are so tiny they can only be observed through a microscope, while others may become so large that they displace normal organs.